 It’s essential everyone follows the rules and systems that we have in place - thank you in advance for doing so…because we know you’re awesome.
 Thanks to Trinity Walk being a big outdoor centre, it means we have plenty of space on our large, wide malls.
 We've installed lots of posters, banners, stickers and barriers reminding you of the rules throughout the centre.
 If in doubt, read them or ask one of our lovely team.
 If you/loved one require additional help, please see our accessibility page or ask a staff member and we'll always do our best to help you when here.

-So what big changes can you expect to see?
+So what can you expect to see?
 Here are the highlights:

-- New one-way systems on all malls – always enter on the left, stay on the left, stay in your marked lane & stay at least 2m from other people
+- One-way systems on all malls – always enter on the left, stay on the left, stay in your marked lane & stay at least 2m from other people

 - Entry points in operation on every mall so please always enter on the left only